 While the liability of the members of partnerships for the debts of the company is, in general, unlimited, the other corporate structures offer limited liability for the shareholders.
-For this reason, the most frequent company types are the limited liability company and the joint-stock company.
+For this reason, the most frequent company types are the Limited liability company ("LLC") and the Joint-stock company ("JSC").
+Simple joint-stock company is becoming increasingly popular "start-up" company structure.